aroldvalda/SceneMan/README.md

--- This will call the loaded scenes' "whenAdded" methods -- @param id (string) A unique ID that identifies the stack that should be restored -- @param ... (varargs) A list of values that will be passed to the event's "whenAdded" callback function -- @return True if the stored stack at the given ID exists and if the current stack is empty, otherwise false sceneMan:restoreStack (id, ...)
+-- This will call the loaded scenes' "whenAdded" methods -- @param id (string) A unique ID that identifies the stack that should be restored -- @param ... (varargs) A list of values that will be passed to the event's "whenAdded" callback function -- @return (bool) True if the stored stack at the given ID exists and if the current stack is empty, otherwise false sceneMan:restoreStack (id, ...)

 --- Removes a saved stack permanently.